xot/ElectraOne/README.md

 This Ableton Live MIDI Remote script allows you to [control the session mixer]((#the-mixer)) and the parameters of the [currently selected device](#controlling-the-currently-appointed-device) in Ableton Live using the [Electra One](https://electra.one), E1 for short.

-It can also be used to dump E1 presets for Ableton Live devices with sensible default control assignments, which can be used to craft ones own preset designs to control these devices.
+It can also be used to dump E1 presets for Ableton Live devices with sensible default control assignments, which can be used to craft your own preset designs to control these devices.

 The remote script comes with a default Ableton Live template (```Live template.als```) that has several Channel EQs configured on the tracks, together with an [E1 mixer preset](#the-mixer) (```Mixer.eproj```) to control it.